tbnobody/OpenDTU/README.md

 * Multi-Inverter support
 * MQTT support
 * Nice and fancy WebApp with visualisation of current data
+* Firmware upgrade using the web UI
+* Default source supports up to 10 inverters
+* Timezone support

 ## Features for developers
 * The mikrocontroller part